 “Etsy Shop Critique – What a deal!
 Attention Getting Marketing offers great insight and that you can implement as soon as your shop critique is complete.
 Would highly recommend this product to any Etsy seller, seasoned or beginner.
 Thank you, Gail!”
 Jane, Made by Jane Design on Etsy.

-I advise a lot of online shops, and a common problem is not being able to recognize why your products are not selling and what to do.
+I have advised thousands of online shops, and a common problem is not being able to recognize why your products are not selling and what to do.
 It is tough when it’s your own shop because you are too close to it to be objective.

 If the traffic to your shop is good, then you have to look at your prices, your shipping charges, your turnaround time, your reputation (negative reviews hurt sales), and most of all, your products.